Exceleent/tANS/README.md

 ![tans](https://user-images.githubusercontent.com/42517471/44548795-624f7780-a71f-11e8-9f6e-b91802e8bdcc.png)<br/>
 As you can see, we generate couple of tables.
 Then we are applying them for stream decoding.
 With only one state and sequence of bits genereted by encoder, we are capable to decode information.

-# How to use our Coder/Encoder
+# How to use our Encoder/Decoder
-In order to know more about structure of the project and how coder/encoder exactly works please read our [guidelines](https://github.com/Exceleent/tANS/blob/master/docs/guidlines.rst)
+In order to know more about structure of the project and how encoder/decoder exactly works please read  [guidelines](https://github.com/Exceleent/tANS/blob/master/docs/guidlines.rst)